 THE JOB: Incumbents provide a high level of expertise in support of various program areas and provide direction and advice to other program staff in the area of clinical therapy and psychological treatment plans.
 This classification requires an advanced level of professional knowledge and skills in the areas of psychological testing, evaluation and therapy.
-The current vacancies are in the Children's and Adult Behavioral Health Services Division of the Health Services Agency. *Effective July 11, 2020, this position will be furloughed by 7.5%.
+The current vacancies are in the Children's and Adult Behavioral Health Services Division of the Health Services Agency.

 THE REQUIREMENTS: Any combination of training and experience which would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these knowledge and abilities would be:

 Possession of a doctorate degree in psychology from an accredited college or university and two (2) years of supervised professional experience under the direction of a licensed psychologist.

 SPECIAL REQUIREMENTS: Possession of a Clinical Psychology license issued by the State of California OR possession of a license to practice clinical psychology from another State provided a license from the State of California is obtained within eighteen (18) months.